First American SMS: Financial Services Integration

 | Industry | Financial Services / Title Insurance |

-| Challenge | Connect disparate financial systems for efficient operations |
+| Challenge | Connect disparate financial systems for title and settlement operations |

-| Solution | Integration platform with transaction processing and data exchange |
+| Solution | SSO and SOAP authentication integration with transaction processing |

 The Challenge: Connecting Financial Services Systems